metaodi/sruthi/README.md

 To contribute to sruthi simply clone this repository and follow the instructions in [CONTRIBUTING.md](/CONTRIBUTING.md).

-This project ha a Makefile with the most common commands.
+This project has a `Makefile` with the most common commands.
 Type `make help` to get an overview.

 ## Release